bdureau/AltiUno/README.md

 # Using other pressure sensors
 Unfortunatly it is not possible to use a bmp280 sensor, I have ported the library but unfortunatly the attiny 85 has not enought on board memory.

+# Quick altimeter Presentation
+You can take a look at the following YouTube video for a quick overview of the altimeter